Skip to content

 the Philippines

-Located near the town of San Pablo, the Villa Escudero Plantations grew out of a private estate.
+Located near San Pablo, the Villa Escudero Plantations grew out of a private estate.
 The descendants of the Escudero family did not want to farm like their ancestors.
 Instead, they transformed the house and the vast surrounding area into an amusement park.

-The building includes a museum that has colonial-era artefacts, banknotes and coins, which were once used to pay for money on the islands, jewellery, and cutlery on display.
+The building includes a museum that displays colonial-era artefacts, banknotes and coins, which were once used to pay for money on the islands, jewellery, and cutlery.
 Costume ethnographic shows are regularly organised in the villa.

 Bamboo rafts can be hired for an exhilarating boat trip on the river.
 The highlight is the restaurant by the waterfall, where the tables are set right at the water wall, which tumbles down.